wayelh/ctp-wd-summer-prep/habit-tracker/README.md

 **Key Concepts**: DOM manipulation, event handling, local storage, date/time operations, array methods

+**Starting Point**: Use the provided `template/` directory which includes a basic Vite setup with HTML structure, CSS foundation, and development tooling.

 **Deliverables**:
-- Basic HTML structure with forms for adding habits
+- Basic HTML structure with forms for adding habits (extend the template)
 - JavaScript functions for habit CRUD operations
 - Streak calculation and progress tracking logic
 - Local storage implementation for data persistence
-- Simple CSS for basic styling
+- Enhanced CSS styling building on the template foundation

 **Core Features to Implement**:
 - Add new habits with custom names and target frequencies